Risk management process is a laid down steps adopted to prevent or mitigate risk; 5 Key Elements of the Risk Management Process

 - Use of personal protective equipment (PPE)

-- MONITOR AND REVIEW: As I mentioned earlier, risk management process is a progressive process.
-It can be updated if new risks are identified, if job plan changes, and/or if there is a change in any document used in the risk management process initially.
-So it is needful that the progress of the job be monitored closely, and update made where necessary.
+As I mentioned earlier, the risk management process is progressive.
+It can be updated if new risks are identified, if the job plan changes, and/or if there is a change in any document used in the risk management process initially.
+So it is needful that the progress of the job be monitored closely, and updates made where necessary.

-In summary, risk management process should be done before the commencement of any project.
-It should be done by personnel with good level of experience and high expertise in their different areas of engagement.
+In summary, the risk management process should be done before the commencement of any project.
+It should be done by personnel with a good level of experience and expertise in their different areas of engagement.